 - Backpacking Permits: These are free and can be obtained at the Backcountry Desk in the Denali Visitor Center.
 More information here.

-- Road Lottery Permits: Access to all 19 miles of Denali Road on one of four days.
+- Road Lottery Permits: Driving access to all 91 miles of Denali Road on one of four days.
 (This article will focus on these.)

 How to Enter the Denali Road Lottery